London, 6-9 November 2018

-Sarah Gibson, a senior manager at BBC News and co-founder of the Global Women in News network, was elected President at the Congress for a two year term.
+Sarah Gibson, is the Chief Operating Officer of Celebro Media Studios and was previously a senior manager at BBC News and co-founder of the Global Women in News network.
+She was elected President at the Congress for a two year term.
 Two vice presidents were also elected: Patricia Mayorga, correspondent in Italy of the Chilean newspaper “El Mercurio” and writer.
 Likewise, Teresa Carreras, journalist of the weekly El Siglo, of Madrid, coordinator of the global platform of gender journalists GAMAG EUROPE and professor of journalism at the Autonomous University of Barcelona (UAB).

 The team is now working together with the BBC, Google, the journalism faculties at City and Kent universities, Women in Journalism, the Frontline Club, Pen UK, City Hall and other partners to hold three days of discussion, debate, workshops and visits in London.

 Sarah Gibson says: ‘London is home to many respected media organisations and cultural institutions – some with long and proud histories, and other much newer arrivals.
 It’s a diverse and multicultural capital city.
 It’s an ideal place to look at the challenges and realities for women working in journalism and writing, and to share information and expertise.
 And importantly, network and learn from each other’.

 This year’s presidency will focus on the following areas: ·